Menu

 Self storage operators are usually not liable for damages to tenants' property.
 Of course, the rules vary from state to state, so consult your state self storage association; they can tell you how liability laws work in your state.

-If thieves break into a self storage unit and steal everything, or if a fire destroys most of a tenant’s possessions, the tenant is going to be upset.
+If thieves break into a self storage unit and steal everything, or if a fire destroys most of a tenant’s possessions, that tenant is going to be upset.
 They’re going to be stressed.
 They’re going to want someone to take care of the problem.

 The right answer will depend on the specifics of your self storage facility.
 Before you decide, consider the following factors: